xstmass/Thermos/README.md

 # Note
-This fork is my attempt to get Thermos up and running (again) for a local FeedTheBeast server.
-It may, or may not, work at all.
+This fork is my attempt to get Thermos up and running (again) for me and all of you.

 ---